 My friends cheered from the boat.
 “Woo-hoo!”

 “Good morning, class.
 Welcome to Survey of English Literature.
-If you’re not supposed to be in Survey of English Literature, you may leave now.”
+If you’re not supposed to be in Survey of English Literature right now, the door is over there.”

 The class tittered.

 Dr. Haluska continued with his introductory phrases.
 He was a tall, thin man.
 He’d been in the military.
-He wore slacks and a vest; to me, he looked regal—like he belonged at Oxford.
+He wore slacks and a vest; to me, he looked regal—like he’d just come from Oxford.
 Dr. Haluska demanded respect.
 In return, he gave fascinating lectures and excellent instruction.
 He made literature come alive.

 I loved him.

 “This morning, we are very fortunate to have someone amongst us.”
-I was cut off from my day dreaming.
-Dr. Haluska looked at me.
+My thoughts were cut off.
+Dr. Haluska was looking at me.
 I was sitting in the back of the room, in the same place I’d sat the previous semester before the fall.
 “Jessica, welcome back.”

 The class clapped.
-I blushed, then looked at the ground.
+I blushed and looked at the ground.

 *Lines from the 1993 movie Cool Runnings, one of my brother’s and my favorite when we were kids